 For others to be able to use your project, you must share it with them.
-Select Share in the web designer and choose who can use the project.
+Select Share in the web designer and choose who can use the project:

 - Groups—Share with specific users via a group.

 If you would like to share your project publicly, it must be hosted in ArcGIS Hub premium.
-Public projects can be used anonymously or by signed in users.
+Public projects can be used anonymously or by signed-in users.

 Once it's shared, you can provide access to the project to users in the following ways:

-- QR code—For scanning by the app's inbuilt bar code scanner or an external scanner on the device
+- QR code—For scanning by the app's inbuilt bar code scanner or an external scanner on the device.

 The mobile app must be installed on the device that the QR code or link is being accessed on.
-To try, use any of the following to launch the Road Debris Reporter trial project.
+To try, use any of the following to launch the Road Debris Reporter sample project.

 - QR code—

 - Link—https://arcg.is/0eC5im0 (copy and paste this URL into your browser)